Element panel

 • Bind classes to conditions to apply them dynamically via the fx button

-• Classes added here can be targeted in the styling tab as a style variant
+• Classes added here can be targeted in the style panel as a style variant

 • Classes cannot be added directly to components